-- Carefully remove the outer cabbage leaves to use a shells for the fish tacos.
-Save the rest to use inside.
+- Carefully remove the outer leaves of the cabbage to use a shells for the fish tacos.

-- Cook in the pan filled with coconut oil until browned on all sides and cooked through the middle.
+- Cook in the preheated pan of coconut oil until browned on all sides and cooked through the middle.

 Are you a fish taco fan or afraid of them like I was?